What is Photoderm?

 An example of a multi-treatment program might be PhotoDerm for sun damage, BOTOX® Cosmetic for dynamic wrinkles and JUVÉDERM® Injectable Gel or Restylane for wrinkle correction.
 There are vast arrays of customizable procedure packages that can provide simple to very comprehensive improvements in your appearance.

 Before Your PhotoDerm Treatment

-A commitment to stay out of the sun during the treatment process is necessary because treating tanned skin increases the possibility of unwanted side effects such as pigment (color) changes.
-If you are planning a holiday in the sun we can help you plan your treatments around your holiday.
+Treating tanned skin increases the risk of unwanted side effects such as pigment changes.
+This is why it is important that you stay committed to stay out of the sun during the entire treatment process.
+If you are planning a holiday or a trip in the sun, we can help you plan your treatments around your holiday.

-If you are pregnant it is advisable to wait until after you have had the baby before considering PhotoDerm Treatment.
+It is recommended that you wait until you have had the baby if you are pregnant before considering PhotoDerm treatments.

 If you are using or have used Accutane you must have finished this medication for at least 6 months before PhotoDerm treatment.